Between Friends (duo): Biography

 The duo were born in Miami, Florida, and grew up in Laurel Canyon, Los Angeles.
-They displayed an early interest and aptitude for music, and were home-schooled.
+They displayed an early interest and aptitude for music, and were homeschooled.
 In 2013, they auditioned for Season 8 of America's Got Talent, and progressed until being eliminated in the quarterfinals.
 Two years later they, along with several others, formed a group called The Heirs.
 They played in the 2016 Vans Warped Tour, but the group disbanded in 2017.
 The duo, along with the drummer of The Heirs, split off to create Between Friends in 2017.
-They are especially known for their 2018 hit single "affection", which has more than 155 million streams on Spotify as of February 2023.
+They are especially known for their 2018 hit single "affection", which has more than 210 million streams on Spotify as of February 2025.
 Their style has been self-described as "laptop-dream pop".

+In March 2024 it was announced that they would support Conan Gray on the Europe leg of his tour Found Heaven On Tour.
+Alongside this, the group scheduled two headline shows in Berlin for October 2024.

+Their latest album "WOW!" was announced in early June 2025, along with their headlining tour, spanning North America and Europe.
+They supported Olivia Rodrigo during her headlining show at the BST Hyde Park festival.